laljikanjareeya/google-cloud-bigtable-excel-addin-dotnet/README.md

-# Google Bigtable AddIn for Microsoft Excel
+# Google Cloud Bigtable AddIn for Microsoft Excel
 This Project is basically build to read/write data to Google Cloud Bigtable Using Microsoft Excel.

 # Getting Started